cryville/Cryville.Input/README.md

 ### Building the core library
 1. Clone [Cryville.Common](https://github.com/cryville/Cryville.Common) and [Cryville.Input](https://github.com/cryville/Cryville.Input) into the same folder.
 2. Open Cryville.Common.sln in the Cryville.Common repository and build the solution.
-3. Open Cryville.Input.sln in the Cryville.Input repository and build the solution.
+3. Open Cryville.Input.sln in the Cryville.Input repository, switch to the Release configuration, and build the project Cryville.Input.
 4. The output libraries and documentations should now be in `Cryville.Input/bin/Release`.

 ### Setting up the core library in Unity